sysu19351160/Adversarial-Vision-Language-Assisted-Few-shot-Learning-for-Medical-Image-Segmentation/README.md

 # Adversarial-Language-Vision-Assisted-Joint-Learning-Framework-for-Few-shot-MIS
-We propose the Adversarial Language-Vision Assisted Joint Learning Framework for Few-shot Medical Image Segmentation
+We propose the adversarial vision-language assisted few-shot learning method for medical image segmentation